Skip to main content

 This introduces another challenge: What if your organization wants to give you access to an application but not your colleague?
 Determining which applications and data you have access to and what you can do with the data is what we refer to as authorization.

 Our customers want to control who should have access to which applications and data and want their employees to sign in using their organizational email.
-To enable that, we configure a Cognite Data Fusion (CDF) project to use the organization's identity provider (for instance, Microsoft Entra ID (formerly Azure Active Directory) to verify their users' identities.
+To enable that, we configure a Cognite Data Fusion (CDF) project to use the organization's identity provider (for instance, Microsoft Entra ID to verify their users' identities.

-We also want to allow organizations to control which employees can use the CDF portal application, the InField application, or other Cognite applications.
+We also want to allow organizations to control which employees can use CDF, the InField application, or other Cognite applications.
 And finally, we want customers to manage access to their extractors, dashboards, and custom-built applications.
 Customers can handle all this with their identity provider!

 This setup is very similar to a corporate access card.
 A central system controls which doors you are allowed to open, and you use the same card to open all doors, but some doors are closed to you unless a system administrator opens up access for you.